 Alex holds a Master of Public Policy degree from Trinity College and is a graduate of the University of Connecticut School of Law.

 James M. Conway, PhD, is a professor of Psychological Science at Central Connecticut State University.
 He has been head of the evaluation team for the IMRP's Children of Incarcerated Parents initiative since 2008, evaluating a variety of interventions for CIP.
 His research is also focused on children of incarcerated parents, e.g., on community-level factors affecting children and families.

 Jim has a bachelor's degree in psychology from SUNY Binghamton and received his PhD in industrial/organizational psychology from the University of Connecticut.
 He has been on the faculty at CCSU since 1998, and prior to that was on the psychology faculty at Seton Hall University for six years.

 Phone: (860) 832-3107

-Ashley Provencher is an economic consultant for the Institute for Municipal and Regional Policy (IMRP) and Assistant Professor of Economics at Siena College.
-Since 2011, Ashley has worked with IMRP as the lead evaluator of the REACT model, and provides consulting services on various CIP initiatives.
-She also serves on the Working Group of the Connecticut Results First Initiative, a justice reinvestment initiative in Connecticut.
-Ashley conducts national and state-level research on program evaluation and policy analysis on a variety of issues, including child welfare, children with incarcerated parents, and poverty.
+Ashley Provencher is an economic consultant for the Institute for Municipal and Regional Policy (IMRP) and Associate Professor of Economics at Siena College.
+She has contributed to the Results First Initiative since 2011.
+Ashley also previously supported the Children with Incarcerated Parents Initiative.
+Her research focuses on program evaluation and policy analysis for a variety of issues, including child welfare, children with incarcerated parents, and poverty.
 She completed her Ph.
 D. in Economics at American University and her B.S. at Simmons College.
-In addition to academic work and teaching at Siena, Ashley is an advocate for community re-entry services for formerly incarcerated people in the Albany-area, where she currently lives.
-She is originally from Norwich, Connecticut.

 Phone: (518) 783-4144